You couldn't make it up...

 and to many people it's

-an act of utter folly.
+an act of dreadful folly.
 "The main route to Scafell is disfigured

 by the dumping of tons of gravel, which is already sliding down the